You are legally required to hold a valid permit to light an open fire between April 1 and September 30. This includes:

-- Lighting an open fire for any purpose other than a campfire.
-You don’t need a permit to light a campfire.
+- lighting an open fire for any purpose other than a campfire, which does not require a permit

 Before you burn

-- Check to make sure your permit is valid.
-Permits must be used in the allocated period of time.
+- Make sure your burn permit is valid.
+Permits must be used during the allocated period of time.
 Your permit is also based on the materials to be burned.

-- Check to see what the fire danger rating is.
+- Check the fire danger rating in your area.
 Permits are suspended if the rating is moderate, high or extreme.

 - You always need to get permission from your local Wildland Fire Management office.
 Wildfire officers need to be aware of local fire activity.
 Call the office nearest you.